Advanced-Computer-Lab-2022/KIMOS/README.md

 However, in naming the classes in the scss files (not normal css) we followed the **BEM** convention, which works as following https://www.freecodecamp.org/news/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849/

-# Features ✨
-1) Individual Trainee/ Corporate Trainee can see all his/her grades for exercises (or exams) he/she did previously.
-2) Individual Trainee/ Corporate Trainee can retake an exercise (or exam) if he/she failed it **before** viewing the answers to the exam/ exercise.
-3) Instructor can see the total number of students enrolled in his/her course.
-4) Individual Trainee/ Corporate Trainee can edit or delete his/her review of an instrcutor or a course.
-5) Instructor can save his/her progress in creating a course WITHOUT publishing the course.
-6) Instructor can publish his/her course.
-A published course CANNOT be edited nor deleted.
-7) Instructor can edit or delete a non published course.
-8) Instructor can close a published course.

 # Tech/Framework used 👜